Jacob-Hinton/ShootemDoods/ShootemDoods_ProjectManagement.md

     + Jonah Knickles

 ## ii.
 Individual Contributions
-The following subsections talk about each team member's specific contribution to *Shootem Doods* and which team meetings they attended.
+The following subsections describe each team member's specific contribution to *Shootem Doods* as well as which team meetings they attended.
 ___
 ### a.
 Steven Chase Bernard
 ___